nogibjj/IDS_706_ag758_proj2/README.md

 ## Code Description:
 1. stats_descriptive.py - A python file that uses 4 functions to calculate mean, median, mode and standard deviation
 2. test_stats.py - A python file that reads the forbes_2022_billionaires.csv file and tests the four functions in stats_descriptive.py.
 3. visualization.py - This contains the code to analyze and visualize the output.
+4. Summary_statistics.md gives a summary of the output obtained after running the code.

 The output of the visualization is :